Secure Shell connects a client with a server via Ethernet. A typical application is open a console and log into a remote machine.

 The public key is ~/.ssh/id_ and the private key is <key_type>.pub~/.ssh/id_ <key_type>

-There are different key types as rsa or ed25519
+There are different key types as rsa or ed25519.
+The rsa keys are longer and therefore more safe.

 The public key in ~/.ssh/id_ starts with the key type and ends with username@hostname<key_type>.pub